desmondwong1215/tp/docs/UserGuide.md

 **Why EduBase for Tuition Centers?**
 As a tuition center owner managing multiple classes solo, you need fast access to:
 - Which students are enrolled in each class
-- Parent contact numbers for quick communication
+- Contact numbers for quick communication
 - Course schedules and enrollment numbers
 - Student registration details